SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 1. Include an :newTerm:`initial value` as part of the property declaration (as described in :ref:`ClassesAndStructures_Properties`)
-2. Provide a value for the property within an :newTerm:`initializer method`
+2. Provide a value for the property within an :newTerm:`initializer`

 .. note::
-    If you assign a default value to a property, or set its initial value within an initializer method, the value of that property is set directly, without calling any observers.
+    If you assign a default value to a property, or set its initial value within an initializer, the value of that property is set directly, without calling any observers.

 ..
 QUESTION: is this the right place to mention this note?